nerc-project/terraform-nerc/README.md

 ## How to Setup SSH key pairs

-Create a new key running: `ssh-keygen -t rsa -f username-keypair`
+Create a new key running: `ssh-keygen -t rsa -f your-private-key-pair`

 Make sure the newly generated SSH key pairs exist on your `~/.ssh` folder.